JAlbertCode/prompt-marketplace/README.md

 ## Next Steps

-- Verify credit system is working end-to-end
+- Add search and filtering for prompts on the home page
-- Add polish to UI components and improve user experience
+- Implement a favorites system for saving favorite prompts
-- Implement comprehensive error handling and user feedback
+- Add user profiles and the ability to share prompts
-- Add more prompt templates
+- Add tags/categories for better prompt organization
-- Consider implementing real webhook functionality in the future
+- Implement real webhook functionality

 ## How It Works